 wp-includes/.* from the default WordPress

 Robots.txt denies links their value

-robots.txt, search engines will not crawl those pages.
-This also means that they cannot distribute the link value pointing at those URLs.
-So if you have a section of your site that you’d rather not have showing in the search results, but does get a lot of links, don’t use the
+robots.txt to block a URL, search engines won’t crawl it.
+This also means that they can’t distribute the link value pointing at blocked URLs.
+So if there’s an area of your site that has a lot of links pointing at it but you’d rather not have appear in search results, don’t block it via

-noindex, follow.
+noindex, follow instead.
 This allows search engines to properly distribute the link value for those pages across your site.

 Our WordPress robots.txt example

 So, what should be in your WordPress robots.txt?
-Ours is very clean now.
-We no longer block anything!
-We don’t block our
+Ours is very clean now – we block almost nothing!
+This means we don’t block our

 /wp-admin/ folder.
 The reason is simple: if you block it, but link to it somewhere by chance, people will still be able to do a simple

-[inurl:wp-admin] query in Google and find your site.
-This type of query is the type of query malicious hackers love to do.
-If you don’t do anything, WordPress has (by my doing) a robots meta x-http header on the admin pages that prevents search engines from showing these pages in the search results, a much cleaner solution.
-We do block our Yoast Suggest tool, because the dynamic results this creates once opened a spider trap.
+[inurl:wp-admin] query in Google and find your site – just the kind of query malicious hackers love to do.
+Now, WordPress has (by my doing) a robots meta x-http header on the admin pages that prevents search engines from displaying them in search results, which is a much cleaner solution.
+However, we do block our Yoast Suggest tool, because the dynamic results this creates once opened a spider trap.